 Your life just took an unexpected turn.
 After you’ve lost a loved one in a fatal accident, the emotional wounds can feel too heavy for you to bear.
-The financial repercussions of your loss can compound an already devastating tragedy.
-A wrongful death lawsuit can help your family recover crucial financial damages.
+The financial repercussions of your loss can compound an already devastating tragedy, and a wrongful death lawsuit can help your family recover crucial financial damages.

 Who can file a wrongful death lawsuit?